heyitsv/SynthSource/README.md

-### Are you ready to discover new cultures?
+# Are you ready to discover new cultures?

 ![Screen Shot 2019-07-21 at 11.28.23 PM](https://storage.googleapis.com/replit/images/1563766264820_f3fe072f988f7b19167ba7ee68110606.png)

-### Do you want personalized recommendations based on your tastes?
+# Do you want personalized recommendations based on your tastes?

 ![Screen Shot 2019-07-21 at 11.30.04 PM](https://storage.googleapis.com/replit/images/1563766308484_cfc4b7e6b1c9408af87ef32289f3d84e.png)

-### How about fun, educational games that teach you about music?
+# How about fun, educational games that teach you about music?

 ![Screen Shot 2019-07-22 at 2.20.24 AM](https://storage.googleapis.com/replit/images/1563776475085_aa83b2787e01c719849f7d8f3d81d9f4.png)

-### ...and so much more?
+# ...and so much more?
 Well, you've come to the right place!

 ***

-https://www.synthsourceapp.com/ is a site I developed for the repl.it hackathon.
+https://www.synthsourceapp.com/ is a site that's all about music!
 Before you get started, **definitely watch the 5-minute demonstration video:**

 #### https://www.youtube.com/watch?v=AdaGIsv6jL0